 1:48 SCALE AIRCRAFT MODELING

 This is my other passion, in particular World War I aircraft.
 I am by nature a student of military history in general, the American Civil War in particular, and World War 1 aviation especially.
 Since early 2007, I resumed 1:48 scale WW1 airplane modeling and have applied all of my rules about historically accurate miniatures to airplanes.
-As a result, since early 2008, I have made research into WW1 aviation a top priority next to painting miniatures.
-I have joined The League of World War One Aviation Historians; I subscribe to Over the Front, Windsock International, and Das Propellerblatt (German).
-For more information click here for the Aviation Index.
+As a result, since early 2008, I have done research into WW1 and Between the Wars (1919-1940) aviation as a top priority next to painting miniatures.
+Occassionally, I have dabbled in armor and artillery scale models.
+For more information click here for the Modeling Index.